 - a) The number and quantity of pollutants and the toxicity of effluent generated, discharged or potentially discharged at the facility must be minimized by the permittee to the extent feasible by managing each waste stream in the most appropriate manner. - b) Under the BMP Plan and any Standard Operating Procedures included in the BMP Plan, the permittee must ensure proper operation and maintenance of water management and wastewater treatment systems.
-BMP Plan elements must be developed in accordance with good engineering practices.

-- c) Each facility component or system must be examined for its waste minimization opportunities and its potential for causing a release of significant amounts of pollutants to waters of the United States due to equipment failure, improper operation, natural phenomena such as rain or snowfall, etc. The examination must include all normal operations and ancillary activities including material storage areas, storm water, in-plant transfer, material handling and process handling areas, loading or unloading operations, spillage or leaks, sludge and waste disposal, or drainage from raw material storage. - 4.
-Elements of the BMP Plan
+BMP Plan elements must be developed in accordance with good engineering practices. - c) Each facility component or system must be examined for its waste minimization opportunities and its potential for causing a release of significant amounts of pollutants to waters of the United States due to equipment failure, improper operation, natural phenomena such as rain or snowfall, etc. The examination must include all normal operations and ancillary activities including material storage areas, storm water, in-plant transfer, material handling and process handling areas, loading or unloading operations, spillage or leaks, sludge and waste disposal, or drainage from raw material storage.

+4. Elements of the BMP Plan

-The BMP Plan must be consistent with the objectives above and the general guidance contained in Guidance Manual for Developing Best Management Practices (EPA 833-B-93-004, October 1993) and Storm Water Management for Industrial Activities, Developing Pollution Prevention Plans and Best Management Practices (EPA 832-R-92-006, September 1992) or any subsequent revision to these guidance documents.
+The BMP Plan must be consistent with the objectives above and the general guidance contained in Guidance Manual for Developing Best Management Practices (EPA 833-B-93-004, October 1993) and Storm Water Management For Industrial Activities, Developing Pollution Prevention Plans and Best Management Practices (EPA 832-R-92-006) or any subsequent revision to these guidance documents.
 The BMP Plan must include, at a minimum, the following items:

 - a) Plan Components.

-- Statement of BMP policy.
-The BMP Plan must include a statement of management commitment to provide the necessary financial, staff, equipment, and training resources to develop and implement the BMP Plan on a continuing basis.
+- (i) Statement of BMP policy.
+The BMP Plan must include a statement of management commitment to provide the necessary financial, staff, equipment and training resources to develop and implement the BMP Plan on a continuing basis.

-- Structure, functions, and procedures of the BMP Committee.
-The BMP Plan must establish a BMP Committee responsible for developing, implementing, and maintaining the BMP Plan.
+- (ii) Structure, functions and procedures of the BMP Committee.
+The BMP Plan must establish a BMP Committee responsible for developing, implementing and maintaining the BMP Plan.

 - (iii) Description of potential pollutant sources.

 - (iv) Risk identification and assessment.

 - (v) Standard operating procedures to achieve the above objectives and specific best management practices (see below).

 - (vi) Reporting of BMP incidents.
 The reports must include a description of the circumstances leading to the incident, corrective actions taken and recommended changes to operating and maintenance practices to prevent recurrence.

 - (vii) Materials compatibility.

 - (viii) Good housekeeping.

 - (ix) Inspections.

 - (x) Preventative maintenance and repair.

 - (xi) Security.

 - (xii) Employee training.

-- (xiii) Recordkeeeping and reporting. - (xiv) Prior evaluation of any planned modifications to the facility to ensure that the requirements of the BMP plan are considered as part of the modifications. - (xv) Final constructed site plans, drawings and maps (including detailed storm water outfall/culvert configurations). - b) Specific Best Management Practices.
-The BMP Plan must establish specific BMPs or other measures to achieve the objectives under part II.C. and which ensure that the following specific requirements are met: - (i) Solids, sludges, or other pollutants removed in the course of treatment or control of water and wastewaters must be disposed of in a manner such as to prevent any pollutant from such materials from entering navigable waters. - Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
-Management practices required under RCRA regulations must be referenced in the BMP Plan. - (iii) Any cleaning products, coatings, or other chemicals used in fruit packing must be used in accordance with the product label and must be used in a manner that minimizes their presence in the effluent. - 5.
-Review and Certification.
+- (xiii) Recordkeeping and reporting.

+- (xiv) Prior evaluation of any planned modifications to the facility to ensure that the requirements of the BMP plan are considered as part of the modifications.

+- (xv) Final constructed site plans, drawings and maps (including detailed storm water outfall/culvert configurations).

+b) Specific Best Management Practices.
+The BMP Plan must establish specific BMPs or other measures to achieve the objectives under Part II.C. and which ensure that the following specific requirements are met:

+- (i) Solids, sludges or other pollutants removed in the course of treatment or control of water and wastewaters must be disposed of in a manner such as to prevent any pollutant from such materials from entering navigable waters. - (ii) Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
+Management practices required under RCRA regulations must be referenced in the BMP Plan.

+5. Review and Certification.